fhalab/MLDE/README.md

 Currently, the prediction stage of MLDE can only be run using its inbuilt models, though it could potentially be expanded to allow custom designation of models in the future.
 All models are either written in/derived from Keras, XGBoost, and scikit-learn.
 The models are detailed in the supporting information section of the paper accompanying this repository.

 # Dependencies
+## OS
+MLDE was developed and vetted (using pytest) on a system running Ubuntu 18.04.
+In its current state it should run on any UNIX OS, but has not been tested on (nor can be expected to run) on Windows OS.

 ## Hardware
 MLDE can be run on any standard setup (laptop or desktop) that has both CPU and GPU support.
 The lstm and unirep models can require up to 8 GB GPU RAM for encoding generation, while the others are fairly tame and should fit on most GPUs; encodings were generated with NVIDIA RTX2070 and TitanV GPUs during development of this software.